Aarav-111/Google-AI-Studio-Clone/README.md

 # Google-AI-Studio-Clone
 **A Realtime share screen AI Similar to Google AI Studio**

-This is a Simlpe but a powerful Realtime share screen Artificial Intellegence powered assistant.
+This is a Simple but a powerful Realtime share screen Artificial Intellegence powered assistant.
 It similar to google AI Studio but with additional feature (Listed down below)

 Extra features:
 - Can Annotate on the screen itself